Ferdi265/wl-mirror/README.md

-  -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling -s e, --scaling exact    only scale to exact multiples of the output size -t T, --transform T      apply custom transform T
+  -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling -s e, --scaling exact    only scale to exact multiples of the output size -b B  --backend B        use a specific backend for capturing the screen -t T, --transform T      apply custom transform T
   -r R, --region R         capture custom region R
         --no-region        capture the entire output (default) -S,   --stream           accept a stream of additional options on stdin

+backends:
+  - dmabuf      use the wlr-export-dmabuf-unstable-v1 protocol to capture outputs
+  - screencopy  use the wlr-screencopy-unstable-v1 protocol to capture outputs

 transforms:
   transforms are specified as a dash-separated list of flips followed by a rotation